MarcoXD2000/ShootingStar/README.md

 # Update log

 # 0.0.1 (2024.10.29)
-Completed the base game from the textbook
+Completed the base game based on the textbook

 # 0.0.2 (2024.10.30)
-Add FPS setting
+Add support on adjustable FPS

 ***TODO